conorpp/conorpp.github.com/_posts/2015-09-27-how-to-fix-a-corrupted-file-by-brute-force.md

 ## The Challenge

 I recently competed in [CSAW](https://ctf.isis.poly.edu/) with a few friends.
-For those that don't know, [CSAW](https://ctf.isis.poly.edu/) (Cyber Security Awareness Week) is an online `wargame` where a group at NYU Poly puts up challenges related to computer security.
+For those that don't know, [CSAW](https://ctf.isis.poly.edu/) (Cyber Security Awareness Week) is an online `CTF` where a group at NYU Poly puts up challenges related to computer security.

-One of our favorite challenges was called "sharpturn" and hinted about hard drive failure.
+One of our favorite challenges was called "sharpturn" and hinted about SATA controller failure.
 It contained a link to a git repo.

 It contained no source files but it still had the git objects tree (typically located in .git/objects/).